To preface this: Sorry for the delay, I'm not sure who's at fault, my modem

 ask twice, and

-I think I've met you once before, and we had a good long chat, for a few
+I've met you once before, and we had a good long chat, for a few

-hours, and I haven't got a clue, and I honestly don't care, but, it was under
+hours, and I haven't got a clue, and I honestly don't care, but,

 the list of what can't I ask you about, and that's why I asked you.